 Digital empowerment in India challenges and opportunities

-1. Effective co-ordination, efficient monitoring system, and capacity building are all real challenges.
+- Effective coordination, efficient monitoring system, and capacity building are all real challenges.
 A high degree of cooperation and commitment among the various departments is essential.
 Only a stable government with a strong conviction can help achieve this

-3. The budget for this project is insufficient.
-Greater participation of all stakeholders namely, the corporates, citizens, NGOs and the government is the need of the hour.
+- The budget for this project is insufficient.
+Greater participation of all stakeholders, namely, the corporates, citizens, NGOs, and the government is the need of the hour.

-4. Lack of ICT infrastructure is a major hurdle.
-A sound digital infrastructure that provides smooth exchange of information is required.
+- Lack of ICT infrastructure is a major hurdle.
+A digital sound infrastructure that provides a smooth exchange of information is required.
 The existing ICT infrastructure has to be deployed to its full potential.

-8. Lack of last-mile internet connectivity is another major challenge.
+- Lack of last-mile internet connectivity is another major challenge.
 Internet penetration has to take place at a rapid pace.
-High speed broadband connectivity must be ensured to all 2.5 lakh gram panchayats through the National Optical Fibre Network (NOFN) project within the timeframe.
+High-speed broadband connectivity must be ensured to all 2.5 lakh gram panchayats through the National Optical Fibre Network (NOFN) project within the timeframe.

-10. Data security is a big concern.
-When everything is connected to the internet, it is a great challenge to manage the security because of inter-wired connections and exchange of information.
-All security and privacy concerns must be considered and precautionary measures should be taken while entering into agreements with the cloud computing service provider.
+- Data security is a big concern.
+When everything is connected to the internet, it is a great challenge to manage security because of inter-wired connections and exchange of information.
+All security and privacy concerns must be considered, and precautionary measures should be taken while entering into agreements with the cloud computing service provider.

-14. E-waste management, impact of digitisation on climate change are to be borne in mind when implementing Digital India Programme
+- E-waste management, the impact of digitisation on climate change are to be borne in mind when implementing Digital India Programme

 There are great opportunities for manufacturers in the electronic field, for farmers, for businesses, for women in particular, and the medical, financial and other sectors.
 With bigdata, huge opportunity awaits business analytics.
 All government services will be done digitally, with plenty of opportunities for software and hardware professionals.
 IT and IT-related jobs will be in great demand.